MicrosoftDocs/azure-docs/articles/cost-management/quick-acm-cost-analysis.md

 The initial cost analysis view includes the following areas:

+**Accumulated cost view** – Represents the predefined cost analysis view configuration.
+Each view includes date range, granularity, group by, and filter settings.
+The default view shows accumulated costs for the current billing period, but can be changed to other built-in views.
+See [Customize cost views](#customize-cost-views) for more details.

-**Actual cost** – Shows the total costs for the current month, as they are accrued.
+**Actual cost** – Shows the total usage and purchase costs for the current month, as they are accrued and will show on your bill.

 **Budget** – Shows the planned spending limit for the selected scope, if available.

-**Accumulated cost** – Shows the total aggregate daily spending, starting from the beginning of the month.
+**Accumulated granularity** – Shows the total aggregate daily costs, starting from the beginning of the billing period.
 After you [create a budget](tutorial-acm-create-budgets.md) for your billing account or subscription, you can quickly see your spending trend against the budget.
 Hover over a date to view the accumulated cost for that day.

 **Pivot (donut) charts** – Provide dynamic pivots, breaking down the total cost by a common set of standard properties.
 They show the most to least costly for the current month.
 You can change pivot charts at any time by selecting a different pivot.
 Costs are categorized by: service (meter category), location (region), and child scope by default.
 For example, enrollment accounts under billing accounts, resource groups under subscriptions, and resources under resource groups.